pkt-cash/pkt-docs/docs/mining/index.md

 Because each block miner must use as much bandwidth as all of the announcement miners *combined*, block mining is typically done at the location of the pool.
-Even a pool operator who wanted to support external block mining would find that the pool itself would need enough *upload* bandwidth to match all of the block miners - which would is completely untennable.
+Even a pool operator who wanted to support external block mining would find that the pool itself would need enough *upload* bandwidth to match all of the block miners - which would be completely untenable.
 If you are interested in block mining, contact the pool operator and discuss sending hardware to their location.

 Starting your own pool requires setting up a number of services: